-Likelihood of achieving target - Note (e) 70% 70% 70% 75% 70% 85% (50% if gilts exit basis) 85% (50% if gilts exit basis) 75% Phasing of contribution changes Covered by stabilisation arrangement Covered by stabilisation arrangement Covered by stabilisation arrangement 3 years 3 years 3 years 3 years None Review of rates - Note (f) Administering Authority reserves the right to review contribution rates and amounts, and the level of security provided, at regular intervals between valuations Particularly reviewed in last 3 years of contract New employer n/a n/a Note (g) n/a n/a Note e (h) Notes (h) & (i) Cessation of participation: exit debt/credit payable 3, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, Can be ceased.
-Exit debt/credit will be calculated on a basis appropriate to the circumstances of cessation - see Note (k). terms of a agreemed debt/cree calculated appropria circumst ed subject to admission ent.
-Exit dit will be on a basis ate to the rances of see Note (j).
+Phasing of contribution changes Covered by stabilisation arrangement Covered by stabilisation arrangement Covered by stabilisation arrangement 3 years 3 years 3 years 3 years None Review of rates - Note (f) Administering Authority reserves the right to review contribution rates and amounts, and the level of security provided, at regular intervals between valuations Particularly reviewed in last 3 years of contract New employer n/a n/a Note (g) n/a n/a Not e (h) Notes (h) & (i) Cessation of participation: exit debt/credit payable Cessation is assumed not to be generally possible, as Can be ceased.
+Exit debt/credit will be calculated on a basis appropriate to the circumstances of cessation - see Note (k) . terms of a agreem debt/cre calculated appropri circumst ed subject to admission ent.
+Exit dit will be on a basis ate to the cances of see Note (j) .
 Participation is assumed to expire at the end of the contract.
 Cessation debt/credit calculated on the ongoing participation basis, unless the admission agreement is terminated early by the contractor or letting employer in which case the low risk exit basis may apply.
 Letting employer will be liable for future deficits and contributions arising.
 See Note (j) for further details

-^{} Where the Administering Authority recognises a fixed contribution rate agreement between a letting employer and a contractor, the certified employer contribution rate will be derived in line with the methodology specified in the risk sharing agreement.
+Where the Administering Authority recognises a fixed contribution rate agreement between a letting employer and a contractor, the certified employer contribution rate will be derived in line with the methodology specified in the risk sharing agreement.
 Additionally, in these cases, upon cessation the contractor's assets and liabilities will transfer back to the letting employer ordinarily with no crystallisation of any deficit or surplus.
 Further detail on fixed contribution rate agreements is set out in note (i).